codeboardio/codeboard/README.md

 # Codeboard
-This is the codeboard extension, which is being implemented as part of a bachelor thesis.
+This is a codeboard extension, which is being implemented as part of a bachelor thesis.

 Codeboard is a web-based IDE to teach programming in the classroom.
 This is the core of the Codeboard web application.
 Part of the codeboard.io project.